BCPS Recertification Program on Antimicrobial Resistance Offers 6.0 Hours of Recertification Credit

 Learning Objectives

-5. Apply clinical and pharmacoeconomic data to individual patient care and formulary decisions.
+5. Incorporate pharmacoeconomic principles to guide patient care decisions.

 Agenda